 Update on Radiopharmaceutical Supply

-The Working Group plans to meet on a weekly basis and provide updates, or more frequently if the situation changes.
+The Working Group will continue to meet with ANSTO on a weekly basis and provide updates, or more frequently if the situation changes.
+The Working Group are grateful to ANSTO for establishing the appropriate connections in government to deal with the transport issues at present.

 AANMS ANZSNM RAINS